 ROTATIONS AND RESEARCH

-Three rotations with TAMIN faculty during the fall and spring semesters are required of incoming students.
+At least two rotations with TAMIN faculty during the fall and spring semesters are required of incoming students.
 Those that hold a master’s degree are exempt from rotations if they choose and have the consent of their chosen PI.
-Students are expected to begin full-time in the lab of their choice by the end of the spring semester of year 1.
+Students are expected to begin full-time in the lab of their choice by the end of the spring semester of the first year.
 From this point, students will focus almost exclusively on their thesis work.
 Student rotation forms can be found on the Student Resources page.

-Members of the student’s thesis committee administer preliminary exams, which should be completed before the start of the third academic year.
-The student’s committee has broad leeway for defining the scope and narrative of the exams, but must include both a written and oral component.
+Members of the student’s thesis committee administer preliminary exams, which should be completed during the third academic year.
 The Texas A&M Office of Graduate and Professional Studies sets standard eligibility guidelines and requirements for when the exam can take place (see the Preliminary Exam Checklist).
-Normally, the oral component of the preliminary exam includes a presentation of the student’s research proposal followed by a question and answer session in which the committee assures that the student is adequately prepared to conduct and complete the proposed research.
+The preliminary exam includes a written and oral component.
+The written component includes a research proposal developed by the student.
+The oral component includes a presentation of the student’s research proposal, followed by a question and answer session in which the committee assures that the student is adequately prepared to conduct and complete the proposed research.

 While the neuroscience program does not have any formal teaching requirements, there are teaching opportunities available in many of the departments composing TAMIN should students desire this additional training.
 Additionally, we encourage students to seek out training opportunities through the Texas A&M Center for Teaching Excellence.